architect/arc.codes/src/views/docs/en/guides/developer-experience/local-development.md

 ## Running locally

-> To set up Architect locally follow the [quickstart guide](/docs/en/guides/get-started/quickstart).
+> ℹ️ To set up Architect locally follow the [quickstart guide](/docs/en/guides/get-started/quickstart).

 Preview a project running locally in a web browser: